kg8m/tanshuku/README.md

 ## Q&amp;A

-### What does “tanshuku” mean?
+### Q. What does “tanshuku” mean?

-“Tanshuku” is a Japanese word “短縮.”
-It means “shortening.” “短縮URL” in Japanese means “shortened URL” in English.
+A. “Tanshuku” is a Japanese word “短縮.”
+It means “shortening.”
+And “短縮URL” in Japanese means “shortened URL” in English.

-### \*\* (anything you want) isn’t implemented?
+### Q. \*\* (anything you want) isn’t implemented?

-Does Tanshuku have some missing features?
+A. Does Tanshuku have some missing features?
 Please [create an issue](https://github.com/kg8m/tanshuku/issues/new).

 ## How to develop